-Xinyuan Real Estate Co.
-Ltd. (the "Company") and its subsidiaries (collectively the "Group") are principally engaged in residential real estate development and the provision of property management services.
-The Group's operations are conducted mainly in the People's Republic of China ("PRC").
+The Group is principally engaged in residential real estate development and the provision of property management services.
+The Group's operations are conducted mainly in the PRC.
 In 2012, the Group expanded its business into the U.S. residential real estate market.
 The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 The consolidated financial statements include the financial statements of the Company and its subsidiaries.
 All inter-company transactions and balances between the Company and its subsidiaries have been eliminated upon consolidation.